microsoft/sqlworkshops/AzureSQLLabs/Lab-MigratingToAzureSQLManagedInstance.md

     ![GDPR information is highlighted in the list of recommendations](https://github.com/microsoft/sqlworkshops/blob/master/AzureSQLLabs/graphics/ads-data-discovery-and-classification-recommendations-gdpr.png?raw=true "Data Discovery & Classification")

-	TODO: Current

-10. Check the **Select all** check box at the top of the list to select all the remaining recommended classifications, and then select **Accept selected recommendations**.
+10. Check the **Select all** check box at the top of the list to select all the remaining recommended classifications, and then select **Accept selected recommendations**:

     ![All the recommended classifications are checked and the Accept selected recommendations button is highlighted.](https://github.com/microsoft/sqlworkshops/blob/master/AzureSQLLabs/graphics/ads-data-discovery-and-classification-accept-recommendations.png?raw=true "Data Discovery & Classification")

 11. Select **Save** on the toolbar of the Data Classification window.
-It may take several minutes for the save to complete.
+It may take several minutes for the save to complete:

     ![Save the updates to the classified columns list.](https://github.com/microsoft/sqlworkshops/blob/master/AzureSQLLabs/graphics/ads-data-discovery-and-classification-save.png?raw=true "Save")

     >**Note**: This feature is still in preview.
 If you receive an error when saving, try returning to the Advanced Data Security blade, and selecting the Data Discovery & Classification tile again to see the results.

-12. When the save completes, select the **Overview** tab on the Data Discovery & Classification blade to view a report with a full summary of the database classification state.
+12. When the save completes, select the **Overview** tab on the *Data Discovery and Classification* blade to view a report with a full summary of the database classification state:

     ![The View Report button is highlighted on the toolbar.](https://github.com/microsoft/sqlworkshops/blob/master/AzureSQLLabs/graphics/ads-data-discovery-and-classification-overview-report.png?raw=true "View report")